August 23, 2016 by Ed Kennedy

 If a potential listener is scrolling through Facebook without any music on right now, you’re unlikely to get a click if they see your ad with only a mediocre album cover and some dour text to invite them to a listen.
 A good way to test your ad is to do the ‘Times Square Test’ when you look at it…

-Just the same as you wouldn’t release a new song online without putting it through editing in Adobe Audition or FL studio, so too need you ensure the visuals of your ad support the strength of your music as even great music will go unheard without the right introduction.
-So, seek out a professional who can create for you a compelling ad and rich copy that can get your ad noticed for its imagery, clicked for its words; and your music listened to.
+Just the same as you wouldn’t release a new song online without putting it through editing in Adobe Audition or FL studio, so too must you ensure the visuals of your ad support the strength of your music.
+Even great music will go unheard without the right introduction.
+So, seek out a professional who can create for you a compelling ad and rich copy that can get your ad noticed for its imagery, clicked for its words; and ultimately your music listened to.

 Alter and Change-Up as Needed

-The advertising world is full of renowned campaigns and failed campaigns.
-At their essence though the good and bad share an essential factor in common: communication.
-A good ad is need not be overwhelming or overloading – as indeed something with a clear message shall always be best – but it does need convey something with clarity.
-A bad ad can risk undoing altogether the good work of your product, just as a good ad can really enhance and build out its base.
+The advertising world is full of acclaimed campaigns and failed campaigns.
+At their essence the good and bad share an essential factor in common: communication.
+A good ad does not need to be so simple its boring – that’s always something to be avoided too! – but it does need to convey its message with real clarity.
+A bad ad can risk undoing altogether the good work of your product if the message is unclear, just as a good ad can really enhance and build upon the product’s appeal.

 Getting the Greatest Hits

-Good ads is a little like being good at darts.
-Hitting the bullseyes once is great – but if it is only that one time you are not going to do nearly as well as someone who is just short of the center but is regularly on target.
+Creating good ads is a little like being good at darts.
+Hitting the bullseyes once is great, but if it is only that one time you’re not going to do nearly as well overall as someone who hits just short of the centre, but is regularly on target.

 Accordingly, better to fail a campaign with the right audience than achieve some modest success with one that is totally wrong.
 A slight re-positioning of your aim and quick adjustment of your copy or audience can fix the first, but an entire shift of content, target, and aim is needed for the latter – so focus on good form over results alone at the outset.

 Beyond here, if you’ve so far been operating via Facebook, and perhaps a YouTube and SoundCloud account, it may be time to start your own website.
-It needn’t be complex – in fact simple is often best – but it can offer you a great new avenue to showcase you solo like John and croon like Brenda.Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
-Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01
+It need not be complex – in fact a simple site is often best – but it can offer you a great new avenue to show you can solo like John and croon like Brenda.Ed Kennedy is a journalist and ghostwriter from Melbourne, Australia.
+Contact Ed via firstname.lastname@example.org on Skype or LinkedIn.